dokyuhan/Proyecto_TC2005B/GDD.md

 Your healing boosts your health by 5, placing you 3 hit points above your starting total.

 Players must adapt their strategies, choosing between aggressive or defensive tactics.
-Certain cards are conditional, requiring a set number of other cards to be played beforehand.
-For instance, a dragon card might necessitate playing 5 other cards before activation.
-A counter tracks the number of cards played, deducting from this total once a conditional card is used.
+Certain cards are conditional, requiring an ammount of power.
+Power will be obtained by playing cards, each card used will give +1 power, but be aware that some cards abilities give you more power.
+For instance, a dragon card might necessitate 5 of power to be used.
+A counter tracks the ammount of power the player has, deducting from this total once a card requiring power is used.

 Victory in a match awards the player XP points for card upgrades and a random card reward.
 This card, if a duplicate, converts into additional XP points, if its a new card then it will be permanently unlocked.
 Cards can only be upgraded when the full XP cost is met, ensuring upgrades cannot be partially applied.